fcurtis/Jupyter-Notebooks/README.md

-# Different IPython scripts used for
+#Different IPython scripts used for plotting data produced by the
-# Plotting of GAtor Genetic Algorithm
-# For Molecular Crystal Structure Prediction
+#GAtor Genetic Algorithm For Molecular Crystal Structure Prediction